Flam30/Web-Dev/README.md

 ### Purpose

-The system will provide users with a place to find centralized information about various events in an area, for which they can buy tickets.
-Organizers create events in the system, offering a certain number of available tickets, a location, and a description (date, location etc.) of the event.
-These events can be seen by the client users and tickets can be acquired through the system.
+The system (*Kirby's Ticket Emporium*) will provide users with a place to centralize information about various events such as name, age limit, ticket price and availability, date, and location.
+Two types of users will interact with the system: **customers** and **organizers**.
+Customers will be individuals that can purchase tickets for events using the system, while organizers will add the events they organizing to the platform.

 ### Pages

+*Note: We added a header bar to the website to allow the user to easily access the home page, their account page, as well as the login/logout button.
+This will not be mentioned in all the page description as we will assume that its presence and functionality is known.*

-* Home: it will show the user different events, along with their descriptions.
-It will allow the user to go to an event's ticket purchasing page, as well as click for more information.
-Can access the account information page from here
+* *Home*: it will display the different events that are registered on the platform, as well as preview (image, and description).
+It will allow the user to see details about events, as well as filter and sort through them using the given parameters;
-* Event page: it will show more detailed information about the event, as well as the organizer's information.
-It will also allow the user to go to the ticket purchasing page and back to the home page
+* *Event page*: it will show more detailed information about the event (event image, description, location, date, age limit, ticket price/availability), as well as allow the customer to go to the ticket buying page;
-* Ticket purchasing page: allows the user to purchase their ticket.
-Asks for their information to reserve the ticket (possibly autofilled using the user's account?).
-It will also show how many tickets are still available for purchase
-* Account information page: displays the information of the user such as user ID, name, DOB, account email, and other information they added when creating the account
+* *Ticket purchasing page*: we use the Stripe API to aid in ticket purchasing.
+The customer will be redirected to this page, and can add the information needed to buy a ticket there.
+It is important to note that the header bar is not on this page, so the user will use a back button to return to the Home page;
+* *Account page*: this page changes based on the type of user logged in (customer or organizer).
+It shows a jumbotron-like banner at the top with the user's name.
+Both types of users will have a tab below that called *Settings*.
+There, they will be able to edit their account information in real time, as well as delete their account.
+If the user logs in as a customer, they will be able to access another tab: *Your Tickets*.
+They can see their purchase tickets there.
+The organizer has a *Your Events* tab instead, as well as a *Manage Events* tab.
+In the former, they can see the events they have added to the website, and in the latter, they can edit the information of an event as well as delete it.

 ### Entity-Relationship (ER) Diagram